natalledm/100-days-of-code/journal.md

 ## Day 40: 23, February 2021 (JS, Git)

 **Today's progress:** Doing a side study project (started with Git) and finishing the last stretch of general OOP.
-Today was all about Ducky typying.
+Today was all about Ducky typing.

 **Thoughts:** As someone who never used offline git before, creating a server in my computer was kinda funny.
 About ducky type: if it quacks and walks like a duck, it's a duck.
 We don't need to know everything about it to determine that (like type).